KFL2155/Google-Certification-Case-Study/README.md

 ![WEIGHT](12.PNG)

 The next visualization depicts the number of active days each user logged.
-"Active" is defined by having done at least 60 minutes of moderact to vigorous activty, as recommended by the [WHO](https://www.who.int/news-room/fact-sheets/detail/physical-activity).
+"Active" is defined by having done at least 60 minutes of moderate to vigorous activty at least twice a week, as recommended by the [WHO](https://www.who.int/news-room/fact-sheets/detail/physical-activity).
-Here, we see a roughly even split between users who were not active enough per health standards, and users who were very active throughout the month.
+Here, we see a slight majority towards people who were living an active lifestyle.
+This supports my hypothesis that people who are using Fitbit generally have a desire or purpose to maintain an active lifestyle.

 ![ACTIVITY](1.PNG)

+Lastly, I wanted to also track data regarding sleep.
+Sleep is a fundamental aspect of a healthy lifestyle.
+The [MAYO Clinic](https://www.mayoclinic.org/healthy-lifestyle/adult-health/expert-answers/how-many-hours-of-sleep-are-enough/faq-20057898) suggests at adults should engage in at elast 7 hours of deep sleep to prevent serious issues such as stress, weight gain, depression, and heart disease.

 ![SLEEP](2.PNG)